wmskillas/Note-Taker/README.md

 ## How to use

-- Once deployed to heroku anyone can use the application to take notes.
+- Once deployed to heroku anyone can use the application to take notes on the internet.

 ## GitHub